"Ag deireadh thiar thall" nó "i ndeireadh thiar thall" ... meaning: "At the end of the day" or "at long last"

 Ná bíodh lagmhisneach ort ..." ... meaning: "Don't be discouraged ..."

-Here is a nice example of alliteration in Gaelic (Gaeilge), which I picked it up recently in an article the Irish Times (January 2009).
-This type of alliteration is very common in Gaeilge:
+Here is a nice example of alliteration in Gaelic (Gaeilge), which I picked it up in an article in the Irish Times (January 2009).
+This type of alliteration is very common in Irish (Gaeilge):

 This is my translation of it in English: